RealityHertz/Greenhouse-Project/Reports/Team2-Experimental-Analysis.md

    - Constraint 4: Must be cheap and easily replacable in the chance the user requires a new sensor.
         - Sensor is $12.99, while maintaining a high quality and accuracy in a cost effective price range.

-5. NPK Subsystem
+5. Nutrient Subsystem
    - Constraint 1: Must have an operational voltage between 4.5V and 30V.
-        -Sensor and translator operate with a voltage of 6V supplied from the battery pack which is well within the range of required voltages.
+        - Sensor and translator operate with a voltage of 6V supplied from the battery pack which is well within the range of required voltages.
    - Constraint 2: Sensor must turn on every 5 minutes to provide soil NPK, pH and moisture information.
+        - Sensor code contains the WatchDog.sleep sleep mode function from the Adafruit SleepyDog library to cycle the system into sleep mode, reducing the operating current from 18mA to 6mA, every 5 minutes.
    - Constraint 3: Must accurately measure soil moisture in a range of 0-100% to allow for optimum plant growth with ±3% to ±5% accuracy.
    - Constraint 4: Must accurately measure nitrogen levels in the soil within a range of 50-300mg/kg to allow for optimum plant growth with no more than ±10% accuracy.
    - Constraint 5: Must accurately measure phosphorous levels in the soil within a range of 5-90mg/kg with no more than ±10% accuracy.
    - Constraint 6: Must accurately measure potassium levels in the soil within a range of 50-240mg/kg with no more than ±10% accuracy.
    - Constraint 7: Must accurately measure soil pH levels within a range of 5-8.5pH with an accuracy of ±0.01 pH to ±0.5 pH.
+        - For constraints 3 through 7, there was no datasheet and very little documentation on the sensor itself so the register addresses for the sensor values were not able to be found.
+Despite this limitation we used the register values of a similar sensor and were still unable to get the sensor to communicate with the arduino.
+The sensor will however send a constant value of 255 for all measures.

 6. HMI Subsystem
    - Constraint 1: